 Savoyard food specialities to enjoy from the French Alps

-Although we were in a self-catering apartment on our recent holiday in Val Cenis in the French Alps, we ate out in a local restaurant on one night of our stay.
-There’s generally a family friendly selection of familar dishes but inevitably there’ll be a part of the menu set aside for Savoyard specialities.
+We were in a self-catering apartment on our recent holiday in Val Cenis in the French Alps.
+However, we ate out in a local restaurant on one night of our stay.
+There’s generally a family friendly selection of familiar dishes but inevitably there’ll be a part of the menu set aside for Savoyard food specialities.

 Salad Savoyard